Pomegranate salad, traditionally known as Dixie salad, is my husband’s family Thanksgiving tradition. It is so yummy!

 Pomegranates also fight cancer, lower blood pressure, fight bacterial infections, improve heart health and memory!

-Also, for your heavy whipping cream make sure to check ingredients.
-You don’t want added sugars or preservatives.
+Also, as a helpful reminder make sure to check the ingredients for your heavy whipping cream You don’t want added sugars or preservatives.